Kwannn666/DL_Report2/README.md

 Alternatively, you can execute each cell sequentially from top to bottom.
 The notebook is structured into logical sections (similar to the "Cells" mentioned in your original prompt) that handle:

-Installation and Imports: Installing libraries and importing necessary modules.
+1.Installation and Imports: Installing libraries and importing necessary modules.

-Dataset Preparation: The automated download and organization of data.
+2.Dataset Preparation: The automated download and organization of data.

-Model Definitions: The UnifiedModel architecture and custom Dataset classes.
+3.Model Definitions: The UnifiedModel architecture and custom Dataset classes.

-Training Engines and Utilities: Functions for training each stage and evaluating performance.
+4.Training Engines and Utilities: Functions for training each stage and evaluating performance.

-Experiment Execution: The main sequential training process with experience replay.
+5.Experiment Execution: The main sequential training process with experience replay.

-Results Analysis and Plotting: Generating summary statistics and visualizations of training loss and performance metrics.
+6.Results Analysis and Plotting: Generating summary statistics and visualizations of training loss and performance metrics.

 # Contact
 If you encounter any issues or have questions, please reach out via Moodle or email to jooj30136@gmail.com.